OctopusDeploy/blog/blog/2017-11/mixing-keys-in-tomcat.md

 ## Conclusion

 Tomcat is quite unique in its ability to support both RSA and ECDSA certificates for a single HTTPS port.
 This allows Tomcat to provide HTTPS to a wide range of clients without sacrificing security.
+This configuration can be achieved simply by defining two `<Connector>` elements with different `type` attributes.

 If you are interested in automating the deployment of your Java applications, [download a trial copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deploying-applications/deploy-java-applications).